 - 200 grams of spaghetti

 - Fry the pancetta in the olive oil over medium-low heat until it is nice and golden and starting to get crispy.
 (Frying low and slow renders off more fat and makes it crispier without burning.)
 Set aside when it’s done.

 - While the pancetta is frying, mix the egg and egg yolk in a small bowl with a tablespoon of water.
 Mix 3/4 of the cheese in with the eggs.

 - Boil the pasta until it is al dente.

 - When the pasta is ready, strain it in a colander, then dump it back into the pot, reserving a bit of the pasta cooking water.

-(Tip: let the pot cool for a minute before you put the pasta back into it: you want it warm but not blazing hot.
-Rinse with a tiny bit of cool water if necessary.
+(Tip: let the pot cool for a minute before you put the pasta back into it: you want it very warm but not blazing hot.
 Optionally, put the pasta in a warmed bowl instead.)